 ‘Not one word of the Law will be disregarded, or neglected or perish or rendered void until heaven and earth are disregarded, neglected, perish, and rendered void.’

 The parallel verse in Luke 16 echoes the same ~

 Luke 16:17 But it is easier for heaven and earth to pass away than for one stroke of a letter of the Law to fail.

 The Greek word for “fail” is G4098, πεσεῖν/ pesein.
 Thayer’s Greek Lexicon states this to mean: to lose authority, no longer have force, of sayings, precepts, etc., Luke 16:17.

 As God, Jesus does know what he’s talking about.
-The fact that heaven and earth passing away has not happened yet, means that the Law still stands; the Law of “His” day, the Law of God given through Moses, is still in force and in authority; at least according to God-in-the-flesh.
+The fact that heaven and earth haven’t passed away yet means that the Law still stands; the Law of “His” day, the Law of God given through Moses, is still in force and in authority; at least according to the Son of God.

 The apostle Paul, the bond-servant of Jesus, stated the exact same thing ~

 Romans 3:31 Do we then overthrow the law by this faith?
 By no means!
 On the contrary, we uphold the law.